Wolverine971/9takes/src/blog/people/musicians/Billie-Eilish.md

 "**I've never been a fan of yelling,**" Billie once said in an interview. "**Why shout when you can make people lean in to listen?**"

-That's classic Type 4 behavior right there.
+That's a Type 4 mindset right there.
 They don't need to be the loudest to be heard; they just need to be the most authentic.

 ## The Fashion Rebel Turned Model

-Remember when Billie rocked up to the Grammys in that oversized Gucci suit?
-The internet went wild.
+When Billie rocked up to the Grammys in that oversized Gucci suit- the internet went wild.
 But for Billie, it wasn't about making a statement – it was about being comfortable in her own skin.

 "**I never want the world to know everything about me,**" she explained. "**That's why I wear big, baggy clothes.
 Nobody can have an opinion because they haven't seen what's underneath.**"